fybrik/fybrik/docs/StorageManagement.md

 - A clear error indication should be provided if the requested storage type is not supported, or an operation has failed.

-- IT admin should be able to express config policies based on storage dynamic attributes (e.g., cost) as well as storage properties such as type, geography and others.
+- IT admin should be able to express config policies related to storage allocation, based on storage dynamic attributes (e.g., cost) as well as storage properties such as type, geography and others.

 - Optimizer needs to ensure that the allocated storage type matches the connection that the module uses.

 - The selected storage should not necessarily match the source dataset connection in case of copying an existing asset.

+- The data user should be able to leave a choice of a storage type to Fybrik and organization policies.

 - [Future enhancement] The data user should be able to request a specific storage type, or to specify some of the connection properties (e.g., bucket name) inside FybrikApplication.

-- The data user should be able to leave a choice of a storage type to Fybrik and organization policies.

 ## Goals